Torogan: Description

-The roof is characteristically-shaped and is made from thatched palm leaves.
+Torogan have a distinctively shaped hip-and-gable roof made from thatched palm leaves.
 The flaring edges taper shallowly towards a steep central gable aligned to the east.
 The central gable is supported internally by vertical posts called pulaos bungan, which in turn is supported by the intricately carved central beam of the roof called the tinai a walai (literally "intestine of the house").
 The torogan was also surrounded by a wide open space called the lama, where other activities are also held.
 The lama commonly had a horse-racing track crossing it, called the paso-ay.
 The area beneath the main floor is called the dorung, which is also used for various purposes like storage or keeping domestic animals.

 Cultural significance

-Torogan are pre-colonial and date to before the conversion of the Maranao people to Islam.
+Torogan are pre-colonial and date to before the conversion of the Maranao people to Islam (which happened during the Spanish colonial period).
 They were of great importance to Maranao communities and were symbols of wealth and power.
-They primarily served as the residence of the leader of a community, ranging from village leaders (datu) to the sultans of the pre-colonial federation of Maranao states.
+They primarily served as the residence of the leader of a community, ranging from village leaders (datu) to the sultans of the federation of Maranao states.
 Audience with the leader is usually done inside the torogan.
 Most visitors speak with the leader from the lower part of the bed nearest to the door (an area known as the dasigan).
 Favored guests, on the other hand, are usually invited to sit or lie down on the mattress itself (the sendigan), which is regarded as a place of honor.
 Torogan and their grounds also serve as the community social hall where feasts, weddings, games, funerals, meetings, and other social and cultural activities are held.